ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-01-Investigating-Firefox.md

 #  PocketTube: Youtube Subscription Manager [Version 15.6.4] - 17,000 users

 PocketTube is an extension used to manage group subscriptions on youtube.
 As stated in its privacy policy, it that it uses Mixpixel for analytics tracking, however, the policy makes no mention of Sentry, which it also uses. [^footnote5] There are also many analytics, but they seem less geared to data collection and more towards premium feature payment.
+Moreover, there may be more analytics, but with more then 8 MB of javascript code, finding such code is difficult.

 ```
 var be = "https://api.mixpanel.com";